UNCG Athletics Article Page

-Chris LePore is in his fourth season overall on head coach Wes Miller's staff in 2018-19.
-He joined the staff as a graduate assistant and was quickly moved up the ranks into an assistant coach.
+Chris LePore is in his fifth season on head coach Wes Miller's staff in 2018-19.
+He joined the staff as a graduate assistant and was quickly moved up the ranks into an assistant coach role.

-Heavily involved in player development, LePore has helped oversee the development of all-SoCon performers Kayel Locke, Diante Baldwin, RJ White, Demetrius Troy, Francis Alonso, James Dickey III and Isaiah Miller.
+Heavily involved in recruiting and player development, LePore has been hands on with All-SoCon performers Kayel Locke, Diante Baldwin, RJ White, Demetrius Troy, Francis Alonso, James Dickey III and Isaiah Miller.

 Prior to UNCG, LePore spent two seasons as a student manager for the Belmont men's basketball program.
-At Belmont, LePore worked hands on with three All-Americans: NBA champion Ian Clark (Golden State Warriors), JJ Mann, and Evan Bradds.
+At Belmont, LePore worked hands-on with three All-Americans: NBA champion Ian Clark (2017 Golden State Warriors), JJ Mann and Evan Bradds.
 Belmont appeared in the NCAA Tournament and the NIT in his two seasons with the program.